-The Games They Will Play: An Update on the Conference Committee Tax Bill
+The Games They Will Play: Tax Games, Roadblocks, and Glitches Under the 2017 Tax Legislation

 Date Written: December 18, 2017